Our current President is long-time Rotarian Kevin O’Brien. Our President-Elect is Nancy Wolfberg who will serve from July 1, 2026 to June 30, 2027.

-Serving our community through a variety of different projects and activities is at the heart of our mission.
+Serving our community. through a variety of different projects and activities is at the heart of our mission.
 Learn more on the What We Do page.
 Our Club asks each Rotarian to be involved in our projects, participate in social activities and attend as many meetings as possible.
 These are great ways to get to know your fellow members, neighbors and friends.

 JOIN OUR CLUB